Conceptions of Whiteness: White Privilege

-Proposals, presentations, workshops and pre-formed panels are invited on issues related to any of the following themes:
+Proposals, presentations, artistic works, workshops and pre-formed panels are invited on issues related to any of the following themes:

 What to Send

-Proposals will also be considered on any related theme.
-300 word proposals should be submitted by Friday 11th April 2014.
-If a proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 16th May 2014.
-Proposals should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:
+300 word proposals should be submitted by Friday 30th January 2015.
+All submissions are at least double blind peer reviewed.
+Proposals should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

 E-mails should be entitled: Whiteness5 Proposal Submission.

 All abstracts will be at least double blind peer reviewed.
 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The conference is part of the ‘Ethos’ series of research projects, which in turn belong to the Critical Issues programmes of ID.Net.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and challenging.
 All proposals accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
 Selected proposals may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.